chasdabigone/Custody-Free-Quipuswap-Wrapper/docs/quipuswap_maker_ceiling.md

 ## Entrypoints

 The MakerContract has the following entrypoints:<br>
 `pause`: Pauses the contract.
-Can only be called by the Pause Guardian `redeemCallback`: Private callback for FA1.2 `returnBalance`: Get the FA1.2 token balance.
+Can only be called by the Pause Guardian<br>
+`redeemCallback`: Private callback for FA1.2<br>
+`returnBalance`: Get the FA1.2 token balance. <br>
 `setGovernorContract`: set the governor contract address.
-Can only be called by the Governor `setMaxDataDelaySec`: set the maximum data delay.
-Can only be called by the Governor `setMinTradeDelaySec`: set the minimum time between trades.
-Can only be called by the Governor.
+Can only be called by the Governor<br>
+`setMaxDataDelaySec`: set the maximum data delay.
+Can only be called by the Governor<br>
+`setMinTradeDelaySec`: set the minimum time between trades.
+Can only be called by the Governor.<br>
 `setPauseGuardianContract`: set the pause guardian address.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setQuipuswapContract`: set the quipuswap AMM address.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setReceiverContract`: set the receiver contract address.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setSpotContract`: set the Harbinger Spot storage address.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setSpreadAmount`: set the maximum spread amount with which a swap will be allowed.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setTokenPrecision`: set the token precision.
 Can only be called by the Governor.
-Used for testing.
+Used for testing.<br>
 `setTradeAmount`: set the trade amount per swap.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setVolatilityTolerance`: set the tolerance in percent for volatility between Normalizer and Spot oracles.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `setVwapContract`: set the Harbinger Normalizer address.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>
 `tokenToTezPayment`: attempt a swap on the Quipuswap AMM.
-Can be called by anyone.
+Can be called by anyone.<br>
 `unpause`: unpause the contract.
-Can only be called by the Governor.
+Can only be called by the Governor.<br>

 ## Attribution